Key Takeaways

 Can fiber-optic cables be recycled or reused?

 Fiber-optic cables are recyclable and can be repurposed.
-Their glass and plastic components can be recovered and reused, aligning with environmental sustainability efforts.
+The glass and plastic components can be recovered and reused, aligning with environmental sustainability efforts.
+Many waste management facilities or specialized recycling programs accept electronic and networking components.

 How does fiber-optic internet affect the value of real estate?

-Properties equipped with fiber-optic internet often see increased value.
-High-speed, reliable internet is a desirable feature in real estate, enhancing property attractiveness and market value.
+Properties equipped with fiber-optic internet often see an increase in real estate value.
+High-speed, reliable internet is a highly desirable feature for both homeowners and businesses, significantly enhancing a property's attractiveness and market value in a digitally connected world.